Robert Alan Saunders: Spacewar!

 One of these innovations was the first real digital game, called Spacewar!.
 Written by Saunders, Martin Graetz, Stephen Russell and Wayne Wiitanen in 1961, Spacewar! was inspired by Marvin Minsky's Three Position Display.
 After urging Russell to start the game for some time, the group had the first version running by early 1962, with some assistance from then DEC employee Alan Kotok.
 Primarily written by Russell, Spacewar! was one of the earliest interactive computer games.

 During this time, Saunders built the first game controllers, thus allowing two people to play against each other without using the control switches on the front of the computer.

+Later years

 After his years at MIT, Saunders spent most of his professional career at Hewlett-Packard, working on computer operating systems.
 In 1993, he went to work for five years in Riyadh, Saudi Arabia, helping to manage the computer system which deals with maintenance of the Royal Saudi Air Force's airplanes.

 Saunders devised a proof of Karl Popper's conjecture on refutability, showing that the potential information content of any proposition is equivalent to its refutability.
 In other words, if there does not exist a means by which a proposition could be shown to be wrong, it can convey no information.